survivejs/webpack-book/manuscript/building/03_code_splitting.md

 To demonstrate the idea of code splitting, you can use dynamic `import`.
 The Babel setup of the project needs additions to make the syntax work.

-{pagebreak}

 ### Configuring Babel

 Given Babel doesn't support the dynamic `import` syntax out of the box, it needs [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) to work.

 Install it first:

 ```bash
 npm install babel-plugin-syntax-dynamic-import --save-dev